-- Tell the dispatcher you are at Clemson University Main Campus and give the exact address or building. - Give your full name and the telephone number from which you are calling, in case you are disconnected. - · Describe the nature of the emergency (describe clearly and accurately). - · Remain calm and do not hang up as additional information may be needed.
-If possible, have someone meet emergency personnel outside the building.
+- Tell the dispatcher you are at Clemson University Main Campus and give the exact address or building. - · Give your full name and the telephone number from which you are calling, in case you are disconnected. - · Describe the nature of the emergency (describe clearly and accurately). - · Remain calm and do not hang up as additional information may be needed.
+If possible, have someone meet emergency personnel outside of the building.

-What should I carry with me to class?
-In addition to your daily class materials, you should also include:
+What to Carry to Class - In addition to your daily class materials, you should also include:

 - A charged cellphone.
-Make sure you have signed up for CU Alerts in advance. - A list of important telephone numbers (e.g. department leadership, lab supervisors if applicable, etc.). - The name and telephone number of the Building Security Coordinator (BSC).
+Make sure you have signed up for CU Alerts in advance. - A list of important telephone numbers (i.e. department leadership, lab supervisors if applicable, etc.). - The name and telephone number of the Building Security Coordinator (BSC).

-What if there is a medical emergency during class time?
-Provide plenty of space for the victim and emergency personnel.
+Medical Emergency During Class - Provide plenty of space for the victim and emergency personnel.

-• Call 911.
-Try to have someone escort emergency medical personnel to the scene.

-- Unless they are in immediate danger, do not move any victims until emergency personnel arrive. - If properly trained, give appropriate first aid and/or CPR until emergency personnel arrive.
+- Call 911.
+Try to have someone escort emergency medical personnel to the scene. - · Unless they are in immediate danger, do not move any victims until emergency personnel arrive. - If properly trained, give appropriate first aid and/or CPR until emergency personnel arrive.

-How do I secure-in-place?
-When it is necessary to secure-in-place, you will be the safest by placing a locked door or other barricade between you and the associated violence or danger.
+How to Secure-in-Place - When it is necessary to secure-in-place, you will be the safest by placing a locked door or other barricade between you and the associated violence or danger.
 If the classroom in which you are teaching has no locks, you should improvise as best you can by barricading the door or securing the door with any material available.
 REMAIN CALM!

-- · If you are outside during a secure-in-place emergency, you should seek cover in the nearest unlocked building. - If the buildings in the immediate area have exterior doors that have been locked, continue to move away from the danger, seek cover, move to another building or leave campus if it is safe to do so. - Once inside, find an interior room and lock or barricade the doors. - To minimize vulnerability, turn off lights, silence phones, draw blinds and move away from windows. - Await further instruction from CU Safe Alerts and emergency personnel. - DO NOT leave until an "All Clear" is received.
+- · If you are outside during a secure-in-place emergency, you should seek cover in the nearest unlocked building. - If the buildings in the immediate area have exterior doors that have been locked, continue to move away from the danger, seek cover, move to another building or leave campus if it is safe to do so. - · Once inside, find an interior room and lock or barricade the doors. - To minimize vulnerability, turn off lights, silence phones, draw blinds and move away from windows. - Await further instruction from CU Safe Alerts and emergency personnel. - DO NOT leave until an "All Clear" is received.

-What if someone wants to enter a secure area?
-If there is any doubt about the safety of the individuals inside the room or building, the area needs to remain secure.
+Allowing Someone to Enter a Secure Area - If there is any doubt about the safety of the individuals inside the room or building, the area needs to remain secure.
 Allowing someone to enter a secure location may endanger you and others.
 USE GOOD JUDGMENT!
 If there are individuals outside the secured door who wish to get in, several factors should be considered to determine if it is safe:

 - Can you see the area outside the door to determine that someone is not lying in wait?
-Is it a trap? - If a physical description of the subject was given in the secure-in-place alert, consider similarities such as age, race, clothing description, height, weight, sex, and hair and eye color.

-If the decision is made to let a person in, consider the following:

-- Have the person leave anything he or she is carrying (a backpack, laptop case, package, etc.) on the ground, outside of the secure area. - Have the subject lift up their shirt, coat and/or jacket until the waistline is visible and rotate 360 degrees to see if they are concealing a weapon. - · Remember, always use common sense.
+Is it a trap? - If a physical description of the subject was given in the secure-in-place alert, consider similarities such as age, race, clothing description, height, weight, sex, and hair and eye color. - · If the decision is made to let a person in, consider the following: - Have the person leave anything he or she is carrying (a backpack, laptop case, package, etc.) on the ground, outside of the secure area. - Have the subject lift up his or her shirt, coat and/or jacket until the waistline is visible and rotate 360 degrees to see if he or she is concealing a weapon. - Remember, always use common sense.
 There are exceptions to all guidance and prescribed directions.

-Weather Watches vs. Warnings?
+Weather Watches vs. Warnings

-- Watch: Conditions are favorable for the development of severe weather.
-Closely monitor the situation in case conditions worsen. - Warning: Severe weather has been observed.
-Listen closely to instructions provided by weather radios, emergency officials, and other alert mechanisms.
+• Watch: Conditions are favorable for the development of severe weather.
+Closely monitor the situation in case conditions worsen.

+• Warning: Severe weather has been observed.
+Listen closely to instructions provided by weather radios, emergency officials and other alert mechanisms.
 Seek shelter immediately!